-If a student wishes to express a grievance about another student or a faculty or staff member, he or she should first visit the Assistant Dean, Student Life for his or her program.
+Students who wish to express a grievance about another student or a faculty or staff member should first visit the Assistant Dean, Student Life for their program.
 To file a formal grievance, the student will be asked to document the issue.
 Grievances are channeled through the chain of administrative command and may be reviewed by a special committee or the Dean's Office.